khaledmousa/RuntimeExpressions/README.md

 # RuntimeExpressions
-Simple runtime expression evaluation for .NET
+Simple .net standard runtime expression evaluation

 A simple, extensible expression evaluator.
 The evaluator accepts string expressions and evaluates the expression value. the `EvaluationEngine` is the main class that does the evaluation, and it optionally accepts implementations of `IFunctionEvaluator` and `IVariableEvaluator` that act as extension points to allow evluating custom defined functions and variables.
 Below are some examples of basic use cases, all shown in C#